M.F.A. Creative Writing Program

 1000 E. University Avenue

 All of our full-time MFA students are fully funded with two-year graduate assistantships.
-Currently, assistantships include a stipend of $11,349 per academic year, a tuition and fees waiver, and student health insurance.
+Currently, assistantships include a stipend of $12,078 per academic year, a tuition and fees waiver, and student health insurance.
 The teaching load is excellent: one course per semester.
 Our students also receive summer stipends in the amount of $2,000 for the summer between the first and second years of the program.
-Beyond assistantships and summer stipends, we offer a range of other substantial benefits.
-Each student in our program has access to at least several hundred dollars of support for travel, publication, research, and other needs from the program each year.
+Beyond assistantships and summer stipends, we offer a range of other benefits.
+Each student in our program has access to several hundred dollars of support for travel, publication, research, and other needs each year.
 Second-year students receive a week-long writing retreat at the Shortgrass Steppe station in Northern Colorado, funded by the MFA.
-We are also aggressive in continuing to seek opportunities for our students once they've arrived in the program, and we actively collaborate with students on grant applications for research, travel, and writing support.
+We also actively seek other opportunities for our students once they've arrived in the program, and we regularly collaborate with students on grant applications for research, travel, and writing support.
 Our students win numerous departmental and university scholarships, including English department scholarships, ENR program grants, and coveted Arts and Sciences Independent Study Awards that support summer writing projects.
-Recent students have traveled to Mexico, China, Uzbekistan, France, England, Spain, Lebanon, Romania, Indonesia, Iceland, and Uruguay and returned with exciting new material for their fiction, poetry, and non-fiction.
+Recent students have traveled, with UW support, to Mexico, China, Uzbekistan, France, Paraguay, Spain, Lebanon, Romania, India, Iceland, and Uruguay.

 Further information about graduate assistantships is available in the MFA graduate handbook.
 Contact our director, Beth Loffreda, with any other funding-related questions.

 We expect to accept 3 to 4 students in each area--poetry, fiction, and nonfiction--but this may vary in a given year, depending upon the applicant pool, range of genre interest, acceptance rates in the year before, and funding levels.
-For our fall 2012 class, we accepted 9 fully-funded students from a pool of just under 350 applicants.
+For our fall 2013 class, we accepted 7 fully-funded students from a pool of just under 300 applicants.
+This year we'll admit a minimum of 9.

 Faculty members in your genre review all the parts of your application package.
 The primary emphasis is on your writing sample.
 Be certain to include writing that you not only feel is your finest, but also representative of the kind of writing that you want to continue pursuing here.
 We aren't looking for any particular aesthetic; instead, we're looking for serious writers who have made their own aesthetic commitments and are working rigorously to fulfill them.